Contentstack | External-Facing Services Policy

 - Use an External-Facing Service in connection with illegal peer-to-peer file sharing;

-- Use an External-Facing Service to engage in or promote gambling, or run a gambling operation;
+- Use an External-Facing Service to engage in or promote gambling, or run a gambling operation where prohibited by law;

 - Use an External-Facing Service to sell, distribute or export prescription drugs or other controlled substances;